hadd0ck/GhostBlogDocker/README.md

 # Backup Ghost Blog: weely, monday at 01:00
 00 01 * * 1 /bin/bash -c "docker stop blog_ghost_1 && tar -zcvf /root/backup/ghost/ghost-$(date -I).tar.gz -C /var/lib/docker/volumes/blog_ghost/_data/ . && docker start blog_ghost_1"
 ```

+### 5. LetsEncrypt

+LetsEncrypt give you for free a certificate valid for 3 months.
+Many company migrated to this open CA because of price and security.
+The only way you can get a certificate for a domain is if this domain targets the ip where you run the command.
+So it means that you control the DNS and the server, that's only what we need to be sure the certificate could be delivered.

+To update your certificate, you can do manually:

+    docker-compose stop

+    docker run -it --rm -p 443:443 -p 80:80 --name certbot -v "/etc/letsencrypt:/etc/letsencrypt" -v "/var/lib/letsencrypt:/var/lib/letsencrypt" quay.io/letsencrypt/letsencrypt:latest certonly --standalone --domain blogciso.com --email romain.braud@me.com --quiet --noninteractive --rsa-key-size 4096 --agree-tos --standalone-supported-challenges http-01

+    docker-compose up -d --build

+Or a script in a crontab.

+The email you registered the certificate will be warn few weeks before the vertification will expired.

+To force renew, a way before the expiration date, use the flag: --force-renewal